Skip Navigation

 Annotation: This report synthesizes materials compiled from a meeting of state marketplace leaders, dental experts, and health policy experts to discuss the benefits and challenges of various policy approaches to implementing dental benefits in the marketplace held on January 16, 2014, in Washington, DC.
 The report summarizes key themes and findings from the discussion, describes major issues, and identifies policy solutions for improving the integration of dental benefits in marketplaces.
 Topics include the dental-coverage landscape, dental coverage under the Affordable Care Act, affordability of dental benefits in the marketplace, and consumers' experiences with dental benefits.

-Keywords: Barriers, Dental care, Health care reform, Health insurance, Meetings, Oral health, Patient Protection and Affordable Care Act, Policy development, Service integration
+Keywords: Barriers, Health care reform, Health insurance, Meetings, Oral health, Oral health care, Patient Protection and Affordable Care Act, Policy development, Service integration

 Association of State and Territorial Health Officials.
 2014.
 Safe sleep roundtable report.
 Arlington, VA: Association of State and Territorial Health Officials, 16 pp.